Creative Workflows

 What is an approval workflow?

-What are the steps of the approval process?
+What are the steps of the approval workflow process?

-The steps of the approval process keep projects running smoothly from conception to completion.
+The steps of the approval process include submission of work, stakeholder review and approval, feedback and revesion, and final approval & implementation.
+Following these steps helps to keep projects running smoothly from conception to completion.
 Following these steps can lead to more streamlined operations, especially for marketing teams and agencies, where rapid and effective decision-making is key.
 Let's dive deeper into each step involved.

 Submission of work